juliosong/blog/_posts/2020-11-17-Chinese-Rosetta-Stone-part2.md

 {% include figure image_path="/assets/images/pencil-case.png" alt="my pencil case" caption="My pencil case has many oracle bone characters on it.
 Can you recognize some? 😉" %}

-But how did people figure out which pre-Qin character corresponded to which chancery-script character?
-Has there been a Chinese counterpart of the Egyptian [Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone#Reading_the_Rosetta_Stone)?
+But then one may ask, How did people of (or closer to) our era figure out which pre-Qin character corresponded to which chancery-script character?
+Is there a Chinese counterpart of the Egyptian [Rosetta Stone](https://en.wikipedia.org/wiki/Rosetta_Stone#Reading_the_Rosetta_Stone)?
 (Thanks to Daniel Harbour for bringing up this interesting point to me!)

 {% include figure image_path="/assets/images/rosetta.png" alt="the Rosetta Stone" caption="The Rosetta Stone in the British Museum (by [Hans Hillewaert](https://commons.wikimedia.org/w/index.php?curid=3153928), CC BY-SA 4.0)" %}